manuX28-K/RobotEyesOnTFT/Readme.md

 # What is RobotEyesOnTFT ?

-Well, it is a project to bring the classic Robot Eyes and bring it onto the TFT display platform.
+Well, it is a project to bring the classic Robot Eyes onto the TFT display platform.

 ## What does this project has to offer ?